I Am Rembrandt's Daughter: Summary

 Cornelia sees how her father calls out for Titus to come and view his work, but he never calls for her.
 When Rembrandt finishes his family portrait, Cornelia and Neel realize that he has painted the innocent eyes of the baby as Titus's.
-When Titus can't figure it out, Rembrandt drops the subject.
+When Titus cannot figure it out, Rembrandt drops the subject.
 Through the rest of the book, Cornelia thinks of how the men separate themselves through their art.
 Cornelia wishes her father would teach her the trade, but he never looks to her as someone to learn it.

 Over the days that follow the wedding, Rembrandt finishes a piece that he tries to sell.
 When he take Cornelia with him to a house he wants to use to sell the art, Carel answers the door and has to reject the painting.
 Titus makes Cornelia go back, without their father knowing, but the piece is rejected again.
 Carel seeing Cornelia twice, sparks something in him that makes him come to visit repeatedly throughout the story.

 Rembrandt has forbidden Cornelia to see Carel again.
 When Titus comes back into the picture, he announces that he and his wife Magdalena are going to have a baby.
 Unfortunately, Titus becomes ill and Cornelia is forced to go shopping with Magdalena.
 Magdalena shows Cornelia how little she cares about those who need to make a profit when she tells her she's going to buy twice as much fabric at a discount and then return the extra for full price.
 When Cornelia and Magdalena return to her home, they see Titus lying on the bed with the tokens of the plague right under his ear.
 At a stressful point in the waiting for Titus to pull through, Rembrandt sees the beads that were once Hendrickje's and kicks Cornelia out to go to Nicolaes.
-Cornelia runs out of the house, but runs to Carel, who won't take her in.
+Cornelia runs out of the house, but runs to Carel, who will not take her in.
 As Cornelia backs away in tears, she bumps in Nicolaes, who takes her in to explain to her the truth about her life.

 Inside his home, he explains to her that he is her real father and that he left her mother because he had seen her posing nude for Rembrandt.
 When Cornelia realizes that Nicolaes never came for her because he would lose his money, she leaves and goes back to her brother.
 Rembrandt asks what he has told her and then tells her his side of the story and how he had promised her mother he would take care of her and Cornelia.
 When Titus dies, they have no money to pay for funeral bells, but for some reason they still ring.
 When Cornelia and Rembrandt get back to their home, they discover that Neel has paid for the bells to ring and that he does care for her and Rembrandt.